-We believe Opera is for everyone.
-Join us to help share the joy and support the future.
+We believe opera is for everyone.
+Join us to help support its future.

 Opera connects us to each other through music and storytelling.
-Opera Australia believes each of us needs and deserves this powerful art form for connection.
+We believe each of us needs and deserves this powerful art form for connection.
 Our partnerships with trusts, foundations and private ancillary funds help bring the wonder and enrichment of opera to all ages, locations and communities.

-We invite you to join us in developing shared opportunities that meet your priorities and contribute to Opera Australia in a meaningful way.
-Explore the many programs through which we engage with students, teachers, families and communities in our Education, Outreach and Access section.
+We invite you to join us in developing shared opportunities that meet your priorities and contribute in a meaningful way.
+Explore the many programs through which we engage with students, teachers, families, and communities.

 Our current supporters

 The Susan and Isaac Wakil Foundation gives people who would not otherwise have access to opera the opportunity to attend a performance for just $20.
-Their Access Program has helped OA reach new audiences.
+Their access program has helped us reach new audiences.

-The Pratt Foundation is our lead partner to bring Opera for the People Concert in Melbourne for 2020.
-Their support of this free concert makes it possible for families from diverse communities and socio economic backgrounds to experience to the magic of music in a friendly and inclusive way.
+The Pratt Foundation is our lead partner in bringing Opera for the People to Melbourne.
+Their support of this free concert makes it possible for families from diverse communities and socioeconomic backgrounds to experience to the magic of music in a friendly and inclusive way.

-Since 2014, the Packer Family Foundation has supported Opera Australia to bring mainstage opera productions to many audiences.
-Their valuable support will extend to reach young people in Victoria with music education in 2020.
+Since 2014, the Packer Family Foundation has supported us to bring mainstage opera productions to many audiences.
+Their valuable support will extend to reach young people in Victoria with music education.

-Since 2014, the Crown Resorts Foundation has supported Opera Australia to bring to mainstage opera productions to many audiences.
-Their valuable support will extend to reach young people in Victoria with music education in 2020.
+Since 2014, the Crown Resorts Foundation has supported us to bring mainstage opera productions to many audiences.
+Their valuable support will extend to reach young people in Victoria with music education.

-The Dr Lee MacCormick Edwards Charitable Foundation supports our Auslan Shadow Interpreters Program for primary students who are deaf to experience the wonder of an age-appropriate opera in their schools with their hearing peers.
+Dr Lee MacCormick Edwards Charitable Foundation supports primary students to experience the wonder of an age-appropriate opera in their schools throughout NSW and VIC.